dcloudio/hbuilderx-extension-docs/en/Tutorial/Questions/WindowsStart.md

 ## Summary

-This document is `windows` platform solution，Mac: please refer to：[mac solution](http://hx.dcloud.net.cn/Tutorial/install/macosx?id=启动问题)
+This document is `windows` platform solution，Mac please refer to：[mac solution](http://hx.dcloud.net.cn/Tutorial/install/macosx?id=启动问题)

 The `zip` package of `windows` takes a long time to decompress, please do not interrupt!
-If the decompression is interrupted, please decompress again
+If the decompression is interrupted, please decompress again.

-** Windows HBuilderX cannot startup, maybe 2 reasons：**
+** Windows HBuilderX cannot startup, maybe two reasons：**

-- New installation，please refer to `Chapter One`
+- New installation，please see `Chapter 1`.
-- Can start before, but can’t get up later，the configuration file should be damaged，please see `Chapter 4.1`
+- If HBuilderX can startup before, but it can’t startup later，the configuration file should be damaged，please see `Chapter 4.1`.

-## 1. The newly downloaded HBuilderX cannot be started
+## 1. The latest downloaded HBuilderX cannot be startuped
 -------------------------------

-> Someone reported that the newly downloaded HBuilderX could not be started on the windows system after being decompressed, the click did not respond, and the xxx.dll error was reported when it started.
+> The latest downloaded HBuilderX could not be startuped on the windows system after being decompressed, it did not respond evenif you click it, and the xxx.dll error was reported when it startuped.

-`Note：HBuilderX requires the minimum window to be win7, and does not support xp`
+`Note：HBuilderX requires the minimum Windows to be win7, and does not support xp`.

-Note：If your computer has an AMD graphics card, please go directly to Chapter 6
+Note：If your computer has an AMD graphics card, please see Chapter 6.

-### 1.0 Wrong way
+### 1.0 Wrong way for open

-Some one download zip package from `DCloud.io`，double click `HBuilderX.exe` from compress software.
+Some one download zip package from `DCloud.io`，double click `HBuilderX.exe` directly from compress software.

-This is wrong, the `zip package needs to be decompressed before it can be used`
+`zip package needs to be decompressed before it can be used`.

 <img src="/static/snapshots/tutorial/windows_error_open.min.png" style="zoom:80%" />